A lot or a little?

 Is it any good?

+This is a sometimes ghastly -- and occasionally absurd -- shocker that really gets under one's skin.
 Though many critics initially despised THE HILLS HAVE EYES, it has since been called one of the best horror movies of the 1970s.
 Scary-movie specialist Wes made this viscerally-violent feature on a low budget, and some horror connoisseurs call it his best.
-It's a sometimes ghastly -- and a little absurd at times -- shocker that really gets under one's skin.
 Ultimately the "normal" people strike back with a ferocious bloodlust they didn't know they had, and the question is how much a "civilized" person can be pushed before one becomes a savage.
 Are the Carters really all that much "better" than Jupiter and his spawn?

 There are some borderline-silly moments involving the two Carter hero dogs, a pair of fearlessly loyal German shepherds named Beauty and Beast, who are the first to try to rescue their masters from the marauders, like the Rin-Tin-Tin adventure from hell.
 But even there the unintentional humor evaporates when one of the canines is killed.

 Families can talk about the satirical commentary on families -- who is more dysfunctional here, the squabbling city clan from Cleveland, or the cave-dwellers who prey on them?
 They can also discuss how much a "civilized" person can be pushed before all aspects of noble behavior drops away and one becomes a savage.
 They may want to talk about the continued popularity of horror movies -- why are they so appealing to certain audiences, especially teens?

 Top advice and articles

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.